-Are There Alternatives to Using the CPAP Machine For Those with Sleep Apnea?
+Are There Alternatives to a CPAP Machine For Sleep Apnea?

 If you’ve been diagnosed with sleep apnea, you probably know that using your CPAP machine is very important.
 Many patients, however, have trouble using CPAP, so they don’t use it every night or stop using it completely.
 If that’s the case, it’s important to talk to your doctor about a CPAP alternative to ensure you get the treatment you need.